 - you are 18 or over and the only other people living in the property are under 18

 - you shared the property with someone else but they have now permanently moved out and you are the only person 18 or over left in the property

-Where there is more than one person over 18 living in the property, it may still be possible to claim a reduction, please see additional council tax reductions below.
+Where there is more than one person over 18 living in the property, it may still be possible to claim a discount, please see additional council tax discounts below.

-- Online application for council tax reduction - single person
+- Online application for council tax discount - single person

-- Application for reduction in council tax - single person Application for council tax reduction - single person 101kb
+- Application for council tax discount - single person Application for council tax discount - single person 103kb

 A student is a person who is: